Devonport Dry Eye Clinic

 HOW MANY SESSIONS OF IPL IS REQUIRED?

-Generally, four sessions are usually required.
-Occasionally, a fifth session is required depending on the severity of your dry eyes.
+Generally, four sessions are usually required initially.
+A 5th session is required about the 3-6 month mark depending on the severity of your dry eyes.

 For most effective treatment outcomes, we recommend the following treatment plan.